Updated February, 2019

 Incentive clauses, such as an extra five to 10 percent payment if crops are planted or harvested by a certain date, can be incorporated into an agreement.
 Bonuses based on actual yield also are used.
 However, the operator has no control over weather conditions that affect yields.
 Calculating the bonus by comparing actual yields to the county averages for the year would help compensate for some of the effects of the weather, although county average yield estimates are usually not available until several months after harvest.

 Most custom operators inspect the land to be farmed before agreeing to a contract to check for field shape and size, terraces, ditches and waterways, rocks, drainage problems, weed infestations, and access to storage facilities.

 Custom operators should check with their insurance agents about obtaining insurance coverage or bonding against damage to machinery or property while doing custom work.
 Some agents offer special policies for custom operators.

 Most contacts for obtaining custom work come about informally.
 Simply let people know you are looking for work, or for a custom operator.
 Professional farm managers can help match up owners and operators.
 Placing classified ads in newspapers and farm publications is useful.
-Some operators print up cards or flyers describing their services and post them in places frequented by farm owners, or incorporate them into a professional web site.
+Some operators print up cards or flyers describing their services and post them in places frequented by farm owners, or incorporate them into a professional or social media for sale website.

 Custom operators need to know their own machinery and labor costs.
 However, the operator may not always be able to charge enough to cover all costs if others are willing and able to do the job for less.
 Over time, making the extra effort to do high quality work and to communicate regularly with the landowner will probably have more influence than price on the demand for the services of a custom operator.

-Figure 1 (Contract for custom farming) and Figure 2 (Acres, field operations and rates) are presented in the accompanying "pdf" file that you can access by clicking here or on the icon at the beginning of this file.
+An example Custom Farming Contract and Itemized Statement of Custom Work are presented in the accompanying "pdf" file that you can access by clicking here or on the icon at the beginning of this file.